 Step inside to discover the spacious open plan living area, complete with a cosy corner sofa, dining-table and fully equipped kitchen for cooking up a feast!
 There's also a warming wood-burner for snuggling up after a day of exploring.
 The comfy double bedroom leads down to a separate shower-room (accessed by four uneven stone steps).
 Outside, the peaceful and secluded area is the perfect spot for enjoying your morning coffee in the sunshine, accompanied by the sound of the steam trickling by.
 Spend magical evenings gathered around the fire-pit under the starry skies - don't forget to bring marshmallows!

-Nestled in a glorious location on the edge of the Gwendraeth valley, Syddyn Fach benefits from a glorious, tranquil countryside and picture-perfect views.
+Nestled in a glorious location on the edge of the Gwendraeth valley, Syddyn Cowshed benefits from a glorious, tranquil countryside and picture-perfect views.
 Blissful days can be spent simply wandering through the 40 acres of stunning countryside and revelling in the fresh air.
 Dreamy…

 Out and about